 Then, type in your text message.
 You can personalize it using the customer’s first name and other info, by using contact token properties.

-You can also choose an alphanumeric Sender ID if you’re sending SMS to Australia or the UK.
-This name will appear at the top of the message, where the phone number normally is.
-You can make it your business name, or similar, so your customers know who the message is from.
+You can also choose to send from an alpha tag if you’re sending SMS to Australia or the UK.
+Once approved, the alpha tag will appear at the top of the message, where the phone number normally is.
+You apply for an alpha tag related to your business name, or similar, so your customers know who the message is from.

 If you’re sending SMS to the US or New Zealand, your Sender ID will be your dedicated number or short code (or leave blank if you don’t have one).